 Before being operated at full power (i.e. at full-throttle and with the needle-valve closed to its optimum setting) the engine must be adequately run-in, otherwise there is a danger of it becoming overheated and damaged.
-(See RUNNING-IN ["Breaking-in"].)

 RUNNING-IN ("Breaking-in")